sharpecs/mycota/README.md

     <center>
 </figure>

-The bar chart shows Zone 7 having the most diverse groups in the park.
-The only group not in the zone is the Jelly.
-The main point is that a group does exist in each zone , making it a good candidate for the model.
+The above chart shows Zone 7 having the most diverse groups in the park.
+The *shelf* group has been observed in this zone only, whereas *Jelly* is the only group not found in this zone. *Mushroom*, the most prolific group, is seen nearly everywhere at the park except zones 4 and 10.
+Groups will obviously be chosen for the regression.

 <figure>
     <center>